-With their bright colors and spectacular patterns, angelfish are among the jewels of the coral reef.
-They are peaceable, colorful, elegant and sociable, and you will never tire of watching and photographing them.
-Most species radically change in appearance when they mature.
-Over 80 species of angelfish populate the warm waters of the planet.
+With their bright colors and spectacular patterns, angelfish are the jewels of the coral reef.
+Colorful, elegant, and sometimes inquisitive, you will never tire of watching and photographing them.
+Over 80 species of angelfish populate the warm waters of the planet, most species radically changing in appearance between the juvenile and adult stages.
 Check out our top 10 snorkeling spots to see angelfish!

-Usually, angelfish are seen alone or by pairs on the reefs.
-Kicker Rock, a jagged rock towering above San Cristóbal Island’s northern coast, is home to a wonderful scene: there, king angelfish are schooling by dozens in the most sheltered areas.
+Usually, angelfish are seen alone or by pairs on the reef.
+Kicker Rock, a jagged rock towering above San Cristóbal Island’s northern coast, is home to a wonderful scene: there, King angelfish are schooling by dozens in the most sheltered areas.

-Boca Catalina have everything snorkelers could wish for: a pristine sea, a nice shallow coral reefs, green sea turtles… and the best close-up with French angelfish opportunities in Aruba.
+Boca Catalina has everything snorkelers could wish for: a pristine sea, nice shallow coral reefs, green sea turtles… and inquisitive French angelfish (Pomacanthus paru) “greeting” snorkelers visiting their territory.

 Get monthly updates on trending destinations, amazing snorkeling trips, useful snorkel gear tips, and so much more.